technology at TCA

 The goal of The Christian Academy’s technology plan is to develop and organize the means by which the school can most effectively use technology to enrich student, faculty, and staff learning and productivity, to enhance technology use in the classroom, and to use technology as a tool to advance institutional standards, while simultaneously being sympathetic to cost and quality of technological equipment.
 All of this will be done according to the classical philosophy of Christian education that we uphold.

 It is with this idea that TCA seeks to implement technology in a purposeful way that is focused on clear objectives and consistent accountability.

 TCA has wireless internet that runs through the entire school.
-This supports a variety technology initiatives at TCA.
+This supports a variety of technology initiatives at TCA.
 TCA is a Google Apps for Education (GAFE) school.
 This means TCA has access to Google’s Apps offering as well as email for all staff and students in grades six through twelve.
-Classrooms are equipped with a wall mounted LED TV or a projector.
-TCA has a computer lab that is available to all of its students and is home to the school’s computer related courses.
+Classrooms are equipped with a wall-mounted LED TV or a projector.
+TCA has a computer lab that is available to all of its students and is home to the school’s computer-related courses.

 High School students are immersed in technology integration through TCA’s Bring Your Own Device (BYOD)program.
 This program requires all high school students to bring their own technology device to school for use throughout the day.
 These devices are used in class to enhance their learning opportunities.
 The devices are utilized in a variety of ways from simple tasks like note-taking to more complex tasks like collaboration and content creation.